Tofacitinib

 Authoritative Sources

-For boxed warnings and patient precautions, see MedlinePlus drug information for tofacitinib.
+For patient-focused drug information, boxed warning context, side effects, and precautions, see MedlinePlus drug information for tofacitinib.

-For product safety details and indication summaries, review Pfizer professional safety information for Xeljanz.
+For professional safety information and labeled indication context for the brand medicine, review Pfizer professional safety information for Xeljanz.

 This content is for informational purposes only and is not a substitute for professional medical advice.